Las Vegas Aces win first WNBA title, Chelsea Gray named MVP

 But Las Vegas had the answers.

-Riquna Williams 3-pointer put the Aces back on top and Chelsea Gray’s step-back jumper extended the lead back to 75-71 with under a minute left A’Ja Wilson then stole a pass and Plum hit a short jump shot to secure the win.
+Riquna Williams 3-pointer put the Aces back on top and Gray’s step-back jumper extended the lead back to 75-71 with under a minute left.
+A’ja Wilson then stole a pass and Plum hit a short jump shot to secure the win.

-Bonner opened the scoring with a leaner from the left wing.
-But Kelsey Plum’s 3-pointer from the left baseline sparked an early 12-0 run for Vegas that shot them out to a 16-6 lead.
-The Aces, who gave up 34 points to the Sun in in first quarter of Game 3, led 16-12 after 10 minutes on Sunday.

-Gray — who overcame some serious injuries that threatened to sidetrack her career in the past — was WNBA Finals MVP, to no one’s surprise after averaging 18.3 points and 6 assists in the series.

-“My teammates are awesome,” Gray said as she broke into tears.
-“I worked so hard for this.”
+As expected, it was a physical game — appropriately played on an NFL Sunday.
+The Sun got a scare when Bonner took an inadvertent elbow to the gut from Gray late in the first quarter and and was on the floor for a few minutes before being helped to the bench.
+She came back into the game later in the half, apparently suffering no ill effects.
+Natisha Hiedeman and Plum got into a short pushing match in the second quarter, eliciting technical fouls for both players.
+That was all before Plum’s flagrant in the fourth.

-She wasn’t a WNBA All-Star this season, nor was she a first-team all-league pick, and voiced her displeasure about that.
+Gray wasn’t a WNBA All-Star this season, nor was she a first-team all-league pick, and had voiced her displeasure about that.
+After scoring 21 points in each of the first two games of the Finals, she scored just 11 points in Game 3, but bounced back.
+Way back.

 “They can keep that All-Star and first team,” Gray said.
 “I got the ring.”